TREZOR Model T Review and Comparison

 6. The Corazon

-For those of you who want to invest in a more sturdier, breathtaking version of the Model T, there is the Corazon hardware wallet.
+For those of you who want to invest in a sturdier, breathtaking version of the Model T, there is the Corazon hardware wallet.

-Simply put, this is a TREZOR model T housed in an aerospace grade titanium case assembled by Gray, a company specializing in high end, futuristic craftsmanship.
+Simply put, this is a TREZOR Model T housed in an aerospace-grade titanium case assembled by Gray, a company specializing in high-end, futuristic craftsmanship.

 While there’s no inherent difference between the TREZOR Model T and the Corazon, here are some things to consider: